Symmetrical, simple facade, front now east side, centered entrance, lights beside door.

 This home was income property and an extension of his mansion property which included the land across the road where Washington Park is today.
 Dove purchased two other homes in front of his property, the Millett house which he razed and the Wardwell home which was moved Frye Village.

 George and wife Ellen sold the Croft to Maurice Curren and John Joyce on May 31, 1895.
 Curran and Joyce were partners and brother-in-laws, who had their bottling business in Lawrence.
-Their Coachman Jeremiah Fitzgerald lived here with his family until 1911 when he moved to 12 Walnut Ave.
+Their Coachman Jeremiah Fitzgerald lived here with his family in 1908 until 1911 when he moved to 12 Walnut Ave.

 Joyce and Curran lived in "The Croft" at 250 North Main St, for 18 years.
 Joyce and Curran (1900 Real Estate Valuation - Curran and Joyce taxed for farmhouse and shed here in 1902.
 "The Croft" property was divided in half in 1912 and John Joyce built his "Ledgecroft" mansion in granite south of the Croft. house at 240 Main St. It was often referred to as the Castle.
 This brick home was the gatehouse and coachman house for Joyce.